inikki/ts-chatgpt-telegram-bot/README.md

 npm install
 ```

-Copy env example file and update with your variables:
+Copy env example file.
+We will update envs with your variables:

 ```
 cp .env.example .env